sohilashraf/Space-Robot-In-Billboard-Street-Game/README.md

 ## How To Play :
   * The player moves using the RIGHT and LEFT arrows
   * The player jump with space
-  * single and multiple shooting bullets using button S & D
+  * Single and multiple shooting bullets using button S & D
   * Climbing ladder using UP arrows
   * To use laser press L